julianthome/biofuzz-tk/README.md

 };
 ```

-The next important step is the creation of a BioFuzz Manager object itself by typing:
+The next step is the creation of a *BioFuzzManager* object by typing:

 ``` java
 BioFuzzMgr mgr = new BioFuzzMgr("cfg.xml", tokenizer); ;
 ```

-If you want to parse the string *aaaaaa*, you can use the following instruction:
+Finally, if you want to parse the string *aaaaaa*, you can use the following instruction:

 ``` java
 List<BioFuzzParseTree> tLst = mgr.buildTrees("aaaaaa");